 The same thing is true of lawyers who only have one or two clients.
 Usually, that’s because they are not very good lawyers or because they are not very interested in practicing law.
 Note that a full waiting room is probably a bad sign as well.
 In extremely busy offices like these, less-qualified associates or even non-lawyer paralegals often do much of the work.

 This consideration obviously makes the list, but it is nowhere near the top.
-There’s an old saying that.
+There’s an old saying that you get what you pay for.
 In other words, you should expect to pay a premium for premium representation.
 An attorney who meets the three qualifications mentioned above will probably cost more than someone who falls short.

 Price, like everything else, is negotiable.
 If you like the lawyer but the attorney wants too much money, make an offer.
 At worst, the attorney will say “no.”

 Make the most of your choices when you select a lawyer.
-For a free consultation with an Herreth Law.
-After hours visits are available., contact
+For a free consultation with an experienced criminal defense attorney in Fort Worth, contact Herreth Law.
+After hours visits are available.